 You don’t need to explain that you have to repay your loans with buildings if you can’t reduce your income any lower and how the overbuilding mechanic works.
-Mention it during the game, if a possible situation comes up.
+Mention it during the game, if such a situation comes up.
 I.e. if it would be a good move for a player to overbuild his mine.

 Tips for first-time players